KAPTIOS-RESEARCH/Spiking-fastMRI/README.md

 ## Installation

-First, the dependencies should be installed using pip or the provided conda environment :
+First, the dependencies should be installed the provided conda environment depending on your OS :

 ```bash
 conda env create -f environment.yml